unosquare/ffmediaelement/README.md

 When distributing the player and the associated libraries with your application, dll's should be added to the project as `BundleResource`.
 Also, each library should be copied to the output directory on build.
 Afterwards, change the above configuration to use `Environment.CurrentDirectory` to search for FFmpeg libraries.

 ## Using FFME in your Project
-*Remember: The Unosquare.FFME.Sample provides a reference implementation of usage*
+*Remember: The Unosquare.FFME.Windows.Sample provides a reference implementation of usage*

 1. Create a new WPF application
 2. Add a reference to <code>Unosquare.FFME.dll</code>
-3. In your <code>MainForm.xaml</code>, add the namespace: <code>xmlns:ffme="clr-namespace:Unosquare.FFME;assembly=Unosquare.FFME"</code>
+3. In your <code>MainForm.xaml</code>, add the namespace: <code>xmlns:ffme="clr-namespace:Unosquare.FFME;assembly=ffme.win"</code>
 4. Finally, create an instance of the FFME control in your <code>MainForm.xaml</code> as follows: `<ffme:MediaElement x:Name="MediaEl" Background="Gray" LoadedBehavior="Play" UnloadedBehavior="Manual" />`

 ## Thanks